-to focus on the operational revenue and expenses of the university, gifts to the university (fundraising) represent a substantial source of other additional revenues (i.e., capital, scholarship, and endowment gifts).
+While the day-to-day orientation of management tends to focus on the operational revenue and expenses of the university, gifts to the university (fundraising) represent a substantial source of other additional revenues (i.e., capital, scholarship, and endowment gifts).
 In FY 2020, the university received a little over \$4 million from this function.
 The charts below illustrate:

 - 1. Figure B: The sources of those designated gift revenue (13% from matured estates and 87% from gifts from individuals, corporations, and foundations).
 Over the past five years, gift revenue has been relatively stable but the sources and designations have varied. - 2.
-Figure C: The "Opportunity Fund" and other unrestricted gifts along with gifts made for current use scholarships are the only portion of gift revenue that reflected in the operational budget (Figure A).
+Figure C: The Opportunity Fund and other unrestricted gifts along with gifts made for current use scholarships are the only portion of gift revenue that reflected in the operational budget (Figure A).
 Restricted or designated gifts are not reflected in Figure A and the proportional relationship between restricted and unrestricted gifts can fluctuate year to year depending on matured estates and capital projects.